Dunmanway: Planned development

-Free market economic policies in England led to the removal of protective duties on linen in 1827.
+Free-market economic policies in England led to the removal of protective duties on linen in 1827.
 In 1837, Samuel Lewis's Topographical Dictionary of Ireland recorded a population of 2,738.
-It also recorded the town's changing economic fortunes:
+It also noted the town's shifting economic fortunes:

 "The manufacture of linen continued to flourish for some years, but at present there are very few looms at work.
 A porter and ale brewery, established in 1831, produces 2,600 barrels annually; there are also two tanyards and two boulting-mills, the latter capable of grinding annually 15,000 bags of flour, and there are two or three smaller mills in the vicinity.
 Since 1810 a considerable trade in corn has been carried on."

+Great Famine

 West Cork was hit hard by the 1840s Great Famine.
 On 9 February 1847, U.S. Vice President George M. Dallas chaired a famine relief meeting in Washington, D.C. where participants heard a letter addressed to the "Ladies of America" from the women of The Dunmanway Indian Meal Ladies' Committee:

 "Oh! that our American sisters could see the labourers on our roads, able-bodied men, scarcely clad, famishing with hunger, with despair in their once cheerful faces, staggering at their work ... oh! that they could see the dead father, mother or child, lying coffinless and hear the screams of the survivors around them, caused not by sorrow, but by the agony of hunger."

 In the early 1850s, following the migrations and evictions which characterized the famine's upheavals, more than seventy percent of Dunmanway residents did not own any land.

+War of Independence

 On 28 November 1920, during the Irish War of Independence (1919–1921), seventeen British Auxiliary Division troops were killed by the Irish Republican Army at the Kilmichael Ambush (near Dunmanway).
 The subsequent sacking and burning of the city of Cork by the British forces is thought to be linked to the Kilmichael Ambush.
 On 15 December 1920, an Auxiliary shot dead the local priest, Canon Magner, for refusing to toll his church's bells on Armistice Day; a local boy, Tadhg Crowley, was also killed in an apparently random incident.
-There were numerous other actions in and around Dunmanway during the war (see Chronology of the Irish War of Independence).
+There were numerous other actions in and around Dunmanway during the war.
 In addition, after a truce was declared in July 1921, the local IRA killed a number of alleged informers.
-Controversy continues in particular over the killing of ten men (including three residents of Dunmanway) in the spring of 1922, all of whom were Protestants (see Dunmanway killings).
+Controversy continues in particular over the killing of ten men (including three residents of Dunmanway) in the spring of 1922, all of whom were Protestants.
+These events are sometimes known as the Dunmanway killings.